Sutured manifold hierarchies and the Thurston norm: The maw dual graph construction

 \section{The maw dual graph construction}

 In the present section, we review the maw dual graph construction and prove Lemma \ref{lemma: swapping orientation}, as well as Corollary \ref{cor: linking number}.

-Let $M$ be a compact oriented $3$-manifold whose boundary is a (possibly empty) union of tori.
-Suppose $\mc F$ is a taut foliation carried by a cooriented branched surface $\mc B$ whose exterior is a union of balls (e.g., if $\mc B$ is constructed via a complete groomed sutured manifold hierarchy for $(M,\partial M)$).
+Recall that $M$ is an irreducible and $\partial$-irreducible compact oriented $3$-manifold whose boundary is a (possibly empty) union of tori.
+Suppose $\mc F$ is a taut foliation carried by a cooriented branched surface $\mc B$ whose exterior is a union of balls (e.g., if $\mc B$ is constructed via a groomed sutured manifold hierarchy for $(M,\partial M)$).
 The \emph{maw dual graph} $\Gamma_m(\mc B)$ is an embedded simplicial $1$-cycle in $M$ representing the Poincar\'e dual of the relative Euler class $e(\mc F)\in H^2(M,\partial M)$.
 It can be constructed by suitably weighting the edges of the graph dual to the branched surface $\mc B$.
-We now review this construction starting from the system of weights: the maw Euler characteristics of the sectors.
+We now recall this construction starting from the system of weights: the maw Euler characteristics of the sectors.

 \bd[Maw Euler characteristic] Let $s$ be a sector of a branched surface $\mathcal B$ and let $v$ be a vertex on $\partial s$, i.e., $v$ is either a triple point on $\partial s$ or an extreme of $s\cap \partial M$.
 We say that $v$ is a \emph{double corner} (or double vertex) for $s$ if the maw vector field points inward on one edge at $v$ and outward on the other.
 We say that $v$ is a \emph{smoothable corner} (or smoothable vertex) otherwise.
 See Figure~\ref{fig: corners}.
 Indicate with $\dc(s)$ the number of double corners on $\partial s$.
 The \emph{maw Euler characteristic} of $s$ is \ed